-The purpose of field experiences is to allow students and teacher candidates to observe and interact with teachers, students, principals, and other supporting personnel at all public and private schools who partner with us, as well as our Professional Development Schools.
-Students and teacher candidates enrolled in our Teacher Preparation Program gain extensive knowledge and experience through structured field experience observations.
-Those observations and experiences help a candidate intentionally and meaningfully transition from learning about educational theory to applying it in the classroom.
+The purpose of field experiences is to allow students and teacher candidates to observe and interact with teachers, students, principals, and other supporting personnel at all public and private schools in our seven parish service area.
+Pre-service teacher candidates enrolled in our Teacher Preparation Program gain extensive knowledge and experience through structured field experience observations.
+These observations and experiences help a candidate intentionally and meaningfully transition from learning about educational theory to applying it in the classroom.

 All teacher certification majors are required to complete Level I, Level II, and Level III of field experiences.

 Level I Early Field Experience is initiated in EDFL 106-Introduction to Education.
-This course is required for all students during the first semester as a teacher certification major and requires 30 hours of field experiences.
+This course is required for all students during the first semester as a teacher certification major and requires 5 hours of field experiences.
 Level I field experiences are completed during the freshman and sophomore years prior to entrance into the Teacher Preparation Program.
 Therefore, Level I is the first of a graduated series of field-based experiences through which students, prior to becoming candidates, are introduced into the world of teaching.
 The overall goal of Level I field experiences is to assist students to begin thinking of themselves as professional educators.
 Level I Field Experiences are observations whic do not involve any student contact.

 Level III Clinical Field Experience (yearlong residency-Residency I and Residency II) occurs when candidates start Residency I (first semester of the senior year) of the yearlong Residency and become a teacher intern.
 Through Clinical Field Experiences, candidates practice the full role and meaning of teaching.
 Level III Field Experiences include limited observation, with emphasis on co-teaching, co-planning, and co-reflecting.